Kaitlin Cicchetti

 Director of Advancement for University Life

-Internationalization of higher education; International branch campuses; Student transitions to college
+Internationalization of higher education; International branch campuses; Student transitions to college; Student Affairs fundraising

-Her primary research interests include the internationalization of higher education, international branch campuses, and student transitions to college.
+Dr. Cicchetti's research interests include student affairs fundraising, internationalization of higher education, international branch campuses, and student transitions to college.

 Selected Publications

-Cicchetti, K.O. (in press).
+Cicchetti, K.O.
+(2018).
 Home away from home?
 A case study of student transitions to an international branch campus.
 Journal of Student Affairs Research and Practice.

 Cicchetti, K.O., & Park, M. (2018).
 Student affairs and offshore branch campuses: A case study of practitioner experiences.
 Journal of College Student Development, 59, 238-242.